Markets

 Mentioned in this article

-Despite near-term volatility, the fundamental outlook for semiconductors is robust.
-The Semiconductor Industry Association forecasts global chip sales will reach $1 trillion this year, following $791.7 billion in 2025.
-Within that, memory chip sales jumped 34.8% to $223.1 billion last year, underscoring the segment's strength.
+Despite the recent market volatility, the fundamental outlook for the semiconductor industry remains powerful.
+The Semiconductor Industry Association (SIA) forecasts that global chip sales will reach the $1 trillion milestone this year, following record sales of $791.7 billion in 2025.
+Within this, the memory chip segment experienced explosive growth, soaring 34.8% to $223.1 billion last year.
+"My orders are completely full," remarked SIA's John Neuffer, underscoring the persistent strength of end-demand.

 Related Articles